Krill Oil vs Cod Liver Oil – Which Fish Oil Is Better?

 If this or any other concerns come up, it might be best to stop taking the supplements and speak to a physician.

 Unhealthy levels of Vitamin A and D

 More so with cod liver oil, unhealthy levels of both vitamins may exist.
-This is especially so if taking more than the recommended dosage of fish oil.
+This is especially so if taking more than the recommended dosage of the supplement.
 Although this is often debated, it’s good to be aware of this and discuss it with a doctor.